1. Resource Library

 What are the risks of not adhering to PCI compliance requirements?

-First: PCI compliance is mandatory if your business accepts credit card transactions.
+Following a PCI compliance checklist is mandatory if your business accepts credit card transactions.
 Those found to be PCI non-compliant are subject to fines and penalties and might lose the ability to process future credit card transactions.

 While keeping your PCI compliance status up to date requires ongoing effort and prioritization from your team, the resulting protections for your business and your customers are indisputable.